bekk/bekk-christmas/post/security/merry-christmas-1.md

 ## 5. Know your platform

+Whatever technology or platform you are using to build and run your application, you should invest some time to get to know it.
+Learn how you configure it in a proper manner, to suit your own needs.
+Be wary of default configuration, and remove or turn off functionality you do neither need nor use.

-We hope you have enjoyed the calendar just a much as we enjoyed creating it.
+With these words we wish you a happy and secure Christmas celebration.
+We hope you have enjoyed following our calendar just a much as we enjoyed creating it.
 From the security practice group at Bekk - Merry Christmas!